 Afghanistan/Pakistan – Single Father and 2 children

 OCRA is working with a group in Australia to sponsor this Hazara family comprised of a young Afghan father and his 2 daughters, aged 1 and 3.
 The girl’s mother, a TV producer and women’s rights activist was seized off the street in Kabul in July 2022 and has not been heard from since.
 Efforts to find his wife led to the father being threatened by the Taliban-led police, who threatened to take away his children.
 He fled to Pakistan with his daughters to protect them.
-This sponsorship application is in development and will include the missing mother in case she can be found.
-We plan to submit the application to the Anglican Diocese in February 2023 and hope for submission to the Operation Afghan Safety program with subsequent filing in Spring 2023.
+This sponsorship application was sent to the Anglican Diocese in March 2023 and we are waiting for “application space” and an OAS space to become available.

 Cost of this sponsorship: $ 34,000